 If you are an enrolled student and you wish to appeal a formal decision made by the School, you should use the Appeal Policy here: Appeal Policy

 If you wish to submit an appeal to the Admissions Panel, please click here.

 A Senior Admissions Officer will acknowledge in writing receipt of the complaint.
 The Senior Admissions Officer will then investigate the complaint and submit a written response to the complainant within 10 working days from acknowledgement of receipt of the complaint.

-- For information, relating to our complaints procedure.
-Please refer to section 7 of the Admissions Policy.Admissions Policy.
+More information regarding the Admissions Appeals and Complaints procedure Please refer to section 7 of the Admissions Policy.